mugli/learning-graphql/workshopper/exercises/on_the_serverside__creating_your_first_schema/problem.md

-# On the server-side - Creating your first schema
+# Part 5: On the server-side - Creating your first schema

 We've learnt a great deal of how to prepare GraphQL queries.
 Let's dive into next step, on building our own GraphQL server.